robertorcosta/azure-docs.pt-br/articles/active-directory/authentication/concept-authentication-methods.md

 Depois que os erros forem resolvidos, o administrador poderá ativar cada chave clicando em **Ativar** para o token a ser ativado e inserindo a OTP exibido no token.

-Os usuários podem ter uma combinação de até cinco tokens de hardware OATH ou aplicativos autenticadores, como o Microsoft Authenticator aplicativo configurado para uso a qualquer momento.
+Users may have a combination of up to five OATH hardware tokens or authenticator applications such as the Microsoft Authenticator app configured for use at any time.

-## <a name="phone-options"></a>Opções de telefone
+## <a name="phone-options"></a>Phone options

 ### <a name="mobile-phone"></a>Telefone celular